Thematic Area 2 - Culture, Creativity and Inclusive Society

 As a researcher with a strong foundation in computational linguistics and data science, I bring expertise in Python, machine learning, and NLP.
 My academic background includes a Master's in English Teaching, with a thesis applying corpus linguistics and discourse theory.
 I've led AI integration in web development and conducted data analysis in international settings.
 My interdisciplinary profile makes me a confident problem-solver in data-driven research.

-University of Bologna, PhD in Data Science and Computation
+University of Bologna, PhD in Law, Science and Technology

 Nadine De Claire